microsoft/teams-ai/js/samples/02.messageExtensions.a.searchCommand/README.md

     ```

 1. [Upload the app](https://learn.microsoft.com/en-us/microsoftteams/platform/concepts/deploy-and-publish/apps-upload) file (manifest.zip created in the previous step) in Teams.

-## Interacting with the bot

-You can interact with this app by selecting it's app icon in the chat compose area.
-This opens a dialog that allows you to search NPM for a package.
-Selecting a package will output an Adaptive Card with it's description to the chat.

 ## Deploy the bot to Azure